01-edu/public/subjects/gaming/firing-range/audit/README.md

+> Due to file size reason, the solution might be uploaded on GitHub instead of Gitea!

 #### Functional

 ###### Are the map size (X = 35, Y = 40, Z = 1) and composition (using cubes) being respected?